 - Over 70 masterpieces collated from all over the world

-- Juxtaposes paintings with sculptures to present the revolutionary artistic context of the time and place
+- Juxtaposes paintings with sculptures in emotional themes to present the revolutionary artistic context of the time and place

 - Runs Oct 15, 2019 to Jan 19, 2020

 - Needs an additional ticket and time slot booking to view